Filling out Schedule C is possibly the most essential part of figuring out your taxes on Doordash.

 Is there a time when I would have a Cost of Goods Sold as a Doordash contractor?

-There aren't any scenarios that come to mind for Doordash.
+I can't think of any.
 There might be a place where it's used with some gig platforms.
-For example, Uber Eats will report they paid $13 but you only received $10 (hypothetical numbers).
+For example, Uber Eats will report they paid $13, but you only received $10 (hypothetical numbers).
 They then say they charged you a $3 service fee.
 Some accountants say to use Cost of Goods Sold for that service fee since it's a cost related directly to the service you are providing.
 Others will tell you to put it down as an “Other Expense” in line 27.

 I have more questions about what income and 1099s on my Doordash taxes

 You can look for more information in our article in this series about how Doordash 1099's work, where we answer questions like do I have to file taxes for Doordash if I made less than $600.

 How the expense part of Schedule C works